stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 4 API Consumption - Developers and Apps/README.md

 # Quiz

-1. When you create an APP, What are the different keys associated with it ?
+1. When you create an App, What are the different keys associated with it ?

 2. Is it possible to create different Apps with same App Name ?